rust-lang/rustc-dev-guide/src/analysis/well-formed.md

 ### Trait Objects

 We do not require the where clauses of trait objects to be well-formed when determining if that trait object is well-formed.
-These where clauses are proven when coercing into/out of a trait object, but this remains a hole in well-formedness checking.
+These where clauses are proven when coercing into a trait object, but this remains a hole in well-formedness checking.

-As an example, the following will compile because we don't have a point where we're constructing the trait object or coercing it back to a concrete type:
+As an example, the following will compile because we don't have a point where we're constructing the trait object from a concrete type:

 ```rust,ignore
 trait Trait